SinaMirrazavi/SESODS_lib/README.md

 - Yalmip: https://github.com/yalmip/YALMIP
   - Convex and Non convex solvers
-    - Personally, I use sedumi, PENLAB and mosek solvers.I've also used Cplex and it is Nice:D
+    - Personally, I use sedumi, PENLAB and mosek solvers.
+I've also used Cplex and it is obviously Nice:D

 # Features:
 - GMR based stable first order dynamical systems.